 Sail Early in the Season

-The Alaskan cruising season is short — only five months long.
-Running from May through September, your opportunities to sail are limited, although there are a number of ships sailing at any given time.
+The Alaskan cruising season is short — usually only five months long, although some lines are extending that season.
+Running from April through October, your opportunities to sail are limited, although there are a number of ships sailing at any given time.

-If you want to save the most, look for cruises that sail in May.
-These trips early in the season are before kids are off school.
+If you want to save the most, look for cruises that sail April/May.
+These trips early in the season are before the busier summer travel season.
 That means the pool of available passengers is smaller.
 In order to fill the ships, cruise lines slash prices.
 A cruise departing in May can be hundreds of dollars less than the same trip leaving in July.

 Sail Late in the Season